oldherl/telosuli/README.md

 # `tundra-oh`

+This is a fork of [`rwev/tundra`](https://gitlab.com/rwev/tundra) theme for pelican.

+I like the simple design of it, but I don't like the cold, icy color, and have changed it to a more vibrant yet still clean color and applied an ocean background image.

-This is a fork of rwev/tundra theme for pelican.
-All the following is README from `tundra`, which might not apply here any more.
+All the following is the README from the original `tundra`, which might not apply here any more.

 # `tundra`